-Dispersant testing was not been conducted on this oil in agreement with Equinor.
-High degree of natural dispersion and evaporative loss indicate that the lifetime at sea is short for Kvitebjørn 2019, particularly in high wind speeds (breaking waves > 5 m/s).
-Use of dispersants could reduce the lifetime at sea in non-breaking waves conditions (< 5 m/s), but due to vast spreading and expecting low film thicknesses (< 0.1 mm) in few hours after a release application of dispersant would not be optimal in a spill situation.
-It is expected low efficiency potential, as the dispersant droplets may fall through the oil phase into the sea water.
-Applying dispersants assuming a very thin oil film < 0.05-0.1 mm is not normally recommended due to high degree of herding.
+Dispersibility testing on Aasta Hansteen blend adding dispersants to the oil was not conducted in agreement with Equinor.
+High degree of natural dispersion and evaporative loss indicate that the lifetime at sea is short for Aasta Hansteen blend, particularly in high wind speeds (breaking waves > 5 m/s).
+Use of dispersants could reduce the lifetime at sea in non-breaking waves conditions (< 5 m/s).
+During a spill operation (batch release) use of dispersants may have a potential assuming that the thickness is higher than 0.1 mm to enhance the natural dispersion.
+It is expected low efficiency potential for low film thicknesses, as the dispersant droplets may fall through the oil phase into the sea water.
+In addition, applying dispersants assuming a very thin oil film < 0.05-0.1 mm is not normally recommended due to high degree of herding.